 All ISA students are expected to wear the designated uniform every day and avoid making changes or additions.
 All jewelry must be removed during Physical and Health Education classes or during afterschool sports activities.
-The uniform must always be worn in school or on school trips, except on Tags Days.
+The uniform must always be worn in school and on school trips, except on Tags Days.
 During Tags Days, students may come to school dressed in their casual clothes.
-Page | 14 However, bare midriffs and short, cut-off shorts are not allowed in school at all times.
+However, bare midriffs and short, cut-off shorts are not allowed in school at all times.
 Make-up and nail polish are also not allowed for Primary students.
-Please note that clogs, flip-flops and open sandals are not permitted for reasons of safety(safety reasons).
+Please note that clogs, flip-flops and open sandals are not permitted for safety reasons.
 Closed shoes should be worn at all times.

 We ask that every item of clothing be clearly labeled with your child's name.
-Found uniform items are stored for a trimester, then donated to the needy. (students in need of clothing for a variety of reasons)
+Found uniform items are stored for a trimester, then the ones with no labels are donated to the needy (students in need of clothing for a variety of reasons).

 Students may wear the ISA T-shirt or ISA tracksuit during the school day instead of the prescribed uniform.
 All clothing must be neat and clean and in good repair.
 Only ISA jackets and sweatshirts are acceptable.
+All grade 6 students are required to wear their official ISA uniform in major school events such as the Exhibition and the Graduation.